 To successfully monetize your email list, you need to build a strong relationship with your subscribers by delivering real value.

 Pushing offers too hard or too soon will only irritate your readers and shrink your subscriber list.

 Instead, focus on delivering high-quality content regularly (consider starting a podcast as one idea to add value while attracting sponsors, just be sure to review which podcast hosting plans will be best for you) — and only weave in offers that are relevant to your readers after trust has been built.

 It takes time, but a healthy list can pay off for years to come.

 Email marketing and blogging go together like peanut butter and jelly.

-They compliment each other and can help significantly magnify your results from blogging.
+They complement each other and can help significantly amplify your results from blogging.

-In turn, these connections will help you cultivate an audience of potential buyers—that are excited about the products and services you can offer them.
+In turn, these connections will help you cultivate an audience of potential buyers who are excited about the products and services you can offer them.

 So start building your email list today, commit to writing incredible content, and see just how powerful email marketing can be.